MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ## Prepare for offer's plan

-SaaS offers published through Microsoft must have at least one plan added.
-Determining the plan features contributes in providing appropriate purchase options for the target users.
+SaaS offers published through Microsoft must have at least one plan added to the offer.
+Determining the plan features contributes to provide appropriate purchase options for the target users.

 ### Plan the subscription model